WyBioGroup/CPARI/README.md

 ### 2.1:&nbsp;&nbsp;Step 1: Cell Partitioning (Please run `..\CPARI\cell partitioning\CPARI.mlx`)

 The first step is cell partitioning.
 Please run the MATLAB file CPARI.mlx, which contains detailed execution steps.
-Please note that in the Ledein_SNN function, Rscript = 'D:\R\R-4.3.1\bin\Rscript.exe' specifies the path to your R installation.
+Please note that in the Ledein_SNN function, Rscript = '...exe' specifies the path to your R installation.
 If the operation is successful, there will be a "grout.txt" file in the ..\CPARI\.

 <!-- 1.Import raw data
 addpath(genpath('./'))